nicolasmozo/Plaid-GoogleSheets-Integration/README.md

-Sync bank transactions to a Google Sheet using Plaid API.
+Sync bank transactions to a Google Sheet using the Plaid API.